-On Friday, President Biden released his request to the Senate for fiscal year 2022 discretionary funding, also known as the “skinny budget,” because details will follow.
+President Biden has released his request to the Senate for fiscal year 2022 discretionary funding, also known as the “skinny budget,” because details will follow.
 The document requests several funding increases for higher education.
 If enacted, the plan would:

 - Increase Education Department funding: The plan increases funding to the Education Department by nearly $30 billion, or 41 percent of the previous year’s budget level.
 Total funding would be $102.8 billion.

-- Increase funding for the NSF: The request includes $10.2 billion for the National Science Foundation, a $1.7 billion or 20 percent increase from the 2021 funding level.
+- Increase funding for the NSF: The request includes $10.2 billion for the National Science Foundation, a $1.7 billion -- 20 percent -- increase from the 2021 level.